 But it is not in the middle of the tongue, but to one side, the left or the right side.

 It is generally a straight tongue barbell, too.
 I personally think it is somehow cute, and a little naughty compared to the midline tongue piercing.

 Frenulum Tongue Piercing: Also known as tongue web piercing.
-This is a really special one, not common to see.
+Which is under the tongue piercnig, this is a really special one, not common to see.

 It is because of two reasons, one is that this piercing is under the tongue, so you cannot see it unless the tongue is lifted up.

 The other reason is that the frenulum is a small fold of mucous membrane extending from the floor of the mouth to the midline of the underside of the tongue.
 (Wikipedia)